grafana/github-datasource/docs/sources/setup/datasource.md

 # Configure the GitHub data source plugin for Grafana

-1. After creating the **personal access token** in GitHub, navigate into Grafana and click on the menu option on the top left.
+1. After creating the **access token** in GitHub, navigate into Grafana and click on the menu option on the top left.

 1. Browse to the **Connections** menu and then click on the **Data sources**.